 Phase 3 — Technical Architecture & Integration

-- Build backend (APIs, data model, auth)
+- Build backend (APIs for api driven platforms, data model, auth)

 - Integrate data sources (CRM, billing, support)